FoenixRetro/f256-superbasic/sphinx-docs/guide/crossdev.md

 ## BASIC

 The input to the program is standard ASCII files, with line numbers.
 Line numbers are required for editing only.
-(There is a Python script on the SuperBASIC GitHub which adds these automatically.)
+(The `number.py` script on the SuperBASIC GitHub adds line numbers and the end-of-file marker automatically.)
 However, you do not need to use line numbers in programming, though `GOTO` and `GOSUB` are implemented if you wish, or want to port old software.

 I would start with something simple though: